accessibilitysupported/a11ysupport.io/FAQ.md

 Extended combinations include rare AT/Browser combinations or AT/Browser combinations that are rarely used in the wild.

+**The Accessibility Supported conformance requirement in WCAG does not specify what technologies must be supported.** Our core support list may not match the list of technologies that you choose to support for any given project.

 For now, we base most of our data on the results of the latest [WebAim Screen Reader Survey](https://webaim.org/projects/screenreadersurvey7/).

 ## Who runs this?